shashankms9/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

 2. If not already signed in, sign in to [https://make.powerapps.com](https://make.powerapps.com/).

-3. Select your **[my initials] Practice** environment at the top right if it is not already selected.
+3. Select your **Practice[DeploymentId]** environment at the top right if it is not already selected.

 4. Click on the Waffle button in the upper left corner to change applications and select **OneDrive**.
 (It may take a moment for your OneDrive to be set up.
 Click **Your OneDrive is ready** when you see it on the screen.)